fern-api/fern/README.md

 #### Grouping

-In `genrators.yml`, you can split up your generators into groups.
+In `generators.yml`, you can split up your generators into groups:

 ```yaml
 groups: